Skip to content

 kubectl get pod security-test -n upgrade-test -o jsonpath='{.spec.containers[0].securityContext}' && echo ""

-Ensure the pod remains in a running state and hasn’t been blocked by any new admission controllers.
+Ensure the pod remains in a running state and has not been blocked by a new admission controller, image policy, or node scheduling issue.
+If this simple pod cannot run, investigate before validating more complex workloads.

 Terminal window